-Special Conditions (SC) (TO Be Approved by DCA)
+Special Conditions (SC)

-Date RelevantCertificationDescription Of SCSpecification (CS) Reference to supporting documentation CS ADR-DSN.A.005 Aerodrome Reference Code The UK determines the Aerodrome Reference Code number (code element one) from the greater value of TODA or ASDA and not Aeroplane Reference Field Length.
+Date Relevant Certification Specification (CS) Description Of SC Reference to supporting documentation CS ADR-DSN.A.005 Aerodrome Reference Code The UK determines the Aerodrome Reference Code number (code element one) from the greater value of TODA or ASDA and not Aeroplane Reference Field Length.
 Special Condition CS ADR-DSN.A.005 Aerodrome Reference Code The UK determines the Aerodrome Reference Code number (code element one) from the greater value of TODA or ASDA and not Aeroplane Reference Field Length.
 Special Condition 26/04/21 CS ADR-DSN.C.210 Runway end safety areas (RESA) The western end Runway End Safety Area (RESA)contains an aggregate arresting system within the minimum 90m RESA.
 (Risk Assessment AO-002 provided) UK AIP EGJJ AD 2.12 (12) Runway Physical Characteristics.
-(This SC List is provided in the Aerodrome Manual section 4.5) 26/04/21 CS ADR-DSN.D.260 Taxiway minimum separation distances Taxiway minimum separation distances Taxiway minimum separation distances The distance between the runway and Taxiway Alpha varies from 168m to 95m, and between the runway and Taxiway Bravo between 297m and 101m.
+(This SC List is provided in the Aerodrome Manual section 4.5) 26/04/21 CS ADR-DSN.D.260 Taxiway minimum separation distances The distance between the centreline of the runway and the centreline of taxiways does not conform to the CS.
+The distance between the runway and Taxiway Alpha varies from 168m to 95m, and between the runway and Taxiway Bravo between 297m and 101m.
 Procedures in place to protect runway in LVPs and Code D aircraft Operations.
 UK AIP EGJJ AD 2.20 4 (b)Warnings 04/08/21 CS ADR-DSN.M.685 Runway end lights.
 Non-standard 4 omnidirectional Red End Lights for runway 26, positioned to delineate the extremity of the runway that is available for manoeuvring aircraft.
 (Risk Assessment AO-007 provided) UK AIP EGJJ AD 2.14 (10) Approach and Runway Lighting.
 01/07/23 CS ADR-DSN.M.630 Precision approach Cat I lighting system The approach light system for Runway 08 is restricted due to terrain, however there is a single cross bar at 165 m.
 UK AIP EGJJ AD 2.14(10) Approach and Runway Lighting.
 01/07/2023 CS ADR-DSN.
 J.480 Precision approach runways Road.
 Vehicles on La Route De Beaumont, (EGJJ1461) penetrates the 08 TOCS by up to 3.5 metres (assuming a maximum height of 4.8 metre vehicle) A detailed survey confirms any vehicle higher than 1.29m on the road will infringe the 2% slope especially to the northern side of the centreline.
 As most vehicles, if not all, are more than 1.29m high they will all infringe.
 491237.0757N 0021044.3659W UK AIP EGJJ AD 2.10 Aerodrome obstacles 01/07/23 CS ADR-DSN.
 J.480 Precision approach runways Building.
 (Bradford Farm) (EGJJ1002) penetrates 08 TOCS by 2.16m 491232.9313N 0021037.7991W